Juribe7980/project-2/readme.md

-This visualization shows the wine production per year and the acidity and body.
+This visualization shows the wine production per year and the price.

 Showing 2017 and 2018 the highest years where the wine's body was considerably higher than the rest of the years.